Updated on July 14, 2023 | 4 minute read

 ITV themselves have taken full advantage of this interest, resulting in the introduction of "shoppable TV".
 The Love Island app features "Shop the Show": a service that conveniently collates all of the fashion, cosmetic tools, and toiletries from the show and streamlines the purchasing process.
 While g used for Love Island, ITV hopes to roll out the service for other shows in the future.

 Some viewers will also copy and paste the product titles into Google, hoping for better deals, meaning that these search terms can then be bid on by competitors to redirect traffic to their website and products instead.

 This year’s show has managed to pull in an impressive £12 million in advertising revenue, and brands have been rushing to attach themselves to the show.
-This only goes to further the fact that the show is increasingly influential and a great piece of reality TV to help grow your brand’s reach.
+This further demonstrates the show's increasing influence, and could potentially make it a relevant asset in helping grow your brand’s reach.

 Image from the Love Island app